mleverance/sc_shell_lessons/01-shell-basics.md

   - advantages are its high action-to-keystroke ratio, its support for automating repetitive tasks, and its capacity to access networked machines
   - disadvantages are its primarily textual nature and how cryptic its commands and operation can be
 - Advantages/disadvantages of GUI
+  - don't have to learn commands, choices easy to see
+  - stuck with interface design, limited to clicking to select

 ### Flexibility and automation